BuildForSDGCohort2/Team-254-zaoBora-backend/README.md

 $ python -m venv env
 ```

-4. Set the environment variables
+4. Set the environment variables and create db
 - Create an instance folder in the root of the project, inside create a `__init__.py` and a `config.py` and copy these contents -> [Contents](https://gist.github.com/Dave-mash/c0853979343257db52dd251ed4c54219) into `config.py`
 ```
 $ mv .env.example .env
 $ source env/bin/activate
 $ source .env
+$ createdb zaobora_database
 ```

 5. Install